zajdee/prometheus-mbus-exporter/README.md

 This repository contains the instructions on how to build the infrastructure to collect data about the usage of electricity and make these data available to [Prometheus](https://prometheus.io/) time series database.

 ## Hardware installation
-This module was developed for and tested with the [inepro PRO380-MB power meter].
+This module was developed for and tested with the [inepro PRO380-MB power meter] which supports three phases.
 This meter device provides a simple [M-Bus](https://en.wikipedia.org/wiki/Meter-Bus) based interface to read the usage data.
 Writing in the meter registers is not possible.
+There is also a [1-phase version, PRO1-MB], available, however this code was not tested with it yet.

 ![PRO380-MB](images/PRO380.png)